Pylons/pylons/pylons/docs/en/tutorials/quickwiki_tutorial.rst

     $ cd QuickWiki
     $ paster serve --reload development.ini

-.. note :: We have started the server with the ``--reload`` switch.
+.. note :: We have started the :command:`paster serve` with the :option:`--reload` option.
 This means any changes that we make to code will cause the server to restart (if necessary); your changes are immediately reflected on the live site.

-Visit ``http://127.0.0.1:5000`` where you will see the introduction page.
-Now delete the file :file:`public/index.html` because we want to see the front page of the wiki instead of this welcome page.
-If you now refresh the page, the Pylons built-in error document support will kick in and display an ``Error 404`` page to tell you the file could not be found.
+Visit http://127.0.0.1:5000 where you will see the introduction page.
+Now delete the file :file:`public/index.html` so we can see the front page of the wiki instead of this welcome page.
+If you now refresh the page, the Pylons built-in error document support will kick in and display an ``Error 404`` page, indicating the file could not be found.
 We'll setup a controller to handle this location later.

 The Model
 =========

 Pylons uses a Model-View-Controller architecture; we'll start by creating the model.
-We could use any system we like for the model, including `SQLAlchemy <http://www.sqlalchemy.org>`_ or `SQLObject <http://www.sqlobject.org>`_.
-Optional SQLAlchemy integration is provided for new Pylons projects, which we've enabled, so we'll use SQLAlchemy for the QuickWiki.
+We could use any system we like for the model, including `SQLAlchemy`_ or `SQLObject <http://www.sqlobject.org>`_.
+Optional SQLAlchemy integration is provided for new Pylons projects, which we enabled when creating the project, and thus we'll be using SQLAlchemy for the QuickWiki.

-.. note :: SQLAlchemy is a powerful Python SQL toolkit and Object Relational Mapper (ORM) that is popular with many Python programmers.
+.. note :: `SQLAlchemy`_ is a powerful Python SQL toolkit and Object Relational Mapper (ORM) that is widely used by the Python community.

 SQLAlchemy provides a full suite of well known enterprise-level persistence patterns, designed for efficient and high-performance database access, adapted into a simple and Pythonic domain language.
 It has full and detailed documentation available on the SQLAlchemy website: http://sqlalchemy.org/docs/.

-The most basic way of using SQLAlchemy is with explicit sessions where you create ``Session`` objects as needed.
+The most basic way of using SQLAlchemy is with explicit sessions where you create :class:`Session` objects as needed.

-Pylons applications typically employ a slightly more sophisticated setup, using SQLAlchemy's "contextual" thread-local sessions via :meth:`scoped_session`.
+Pylons applications typically employ a slightly more sophisticated setup, using SQLAlchemy's "contextual" thread-local sessions created via the :meth:`sqlalchemy.orm.scoped_session` function.
 With this configuration, the application can use a single :class:`Session` instance per web request, avoiding the need to pass it around explicitly.
 Instantiating a new scoped :class:`Session` will actually find an existing one in the current thread if available.
 Pylons has setup a :class:`Session` for us in the :file:`model/meta.py` file.
 For further details, refer to the `SQLAlchemy documentation on the Session <http://www.sqlalchemy.org/docs/05/session.html#contextual-thread-local-sessions>`_.

 .. note :: It is important to recognize the difference between SQLAlchemy's (or possibly another DB abstraction layer's) :class:`Session` object and Pylons' standard :dfn:`session` (with a lowercase 's') for web requests.
 See :mod:`beaker` for more on the latter.
-It is customary to reference the database session by :class:`model.Session` or (more recently) ``Session`` outside of model classes.
+It is customary to reference the database session by :class:`model.Session` or (more recently) :class:`Session` outside of model classes.

 The default imports already present in :file:`model/__init__.py` provide SQLAlchemy objects such as the :mod:`sqlalchemy` module (aliased as :mod:`sa`) as well as the ``metadata`` object. ``metadata`` is used when defining and managing tables.
 Next we'll use these to build our wiki's model: we can remove the commented out Foo example and add the following to the end of the :file:`model/__init__.py` file: